 So what exactly is natural wine?
 While wines can officially be labelled as biodynamic, there currently is no certified natural wine certification.
 However, all natural wines have the same things in common:

-No added sulfites (though some winemakers add a minimal amount 30-40mg/L)
+No added sulfites (though some natural winemakers add a minimal amount 30-40mg/L)

 Indigenous yeast and Spontaneous Fermentation

-No pesticides and no chemicals are used on the vines or the soil
+No pesticides and no chemicals (other than a weak dosage of copper) are used on the vines or the soil.

 Many natural wine makers also choose to not filter their wines and to not use fining agents.
 The clarification process is aimed at taking things out of the wine.
 However, natural wines are only made of grapes, so there is no need to remove anything.
 This often results in natural wines having some sediment at the bottom of a bottle which is a mixtures of the grapes and yeast.